MoltenPixelStudio/Camera-Utilities/readme.md

 # Camera Utilities WIP

-Join the MoltenPixelStudio Discord for Updates: https://discord.gg/DJG2PtPD74
+Join the MoltenPixelStudio Discord for Updates: https://discord.gg/DJG2PtPD74 Message @ienis on Discord to recommend additions and changes

 Pack made for cool camera transitions using a free camera
 - Mostly intened for Youtubers or Project Makers to show of Builds or other things